nir0s/ghost/README.md

   -h, --help  Show this message and exit.

 Commands:
-  delete  Delete a key from the stash export  Export all keys to a file get     Retrieve a key from the stash init    Init a stash list    List all keys in the stash load    Loads all keys from an exported key file to... purge   Purge the stash from all of its keys put     Insert a key to the stash
+  delete   Delete a key from the stash export   Export all keys to a file get      Retrieve a key from the stash init     Init a stash list     List all keys in the stash load     Load all keys from an exported key file to... migrate  Migrate all keys from a source stash to a... purge    Purge the stash from all of its keys put      Insert a key to the stash

 # Initializing a stash